The Rio Times I News in Rio de Janeiro, Brazil

 OP-ED

-Opinion: Trump, Crivella and Rio in 2017
+Opinion: Trump and Brazilians in the USA

-Opinion by Michael Royster RIO DE JANEIRO, BRAZIL – Donald Trump’s Inauguration Day as President of the U.S. was a holiday in Rio de Janeiro....
+Opinion by Michael Royster RIO DE JANEIRO, BRAZIL – It is often said that there are more Brazilians in New England from the town of...